-- The most likely cause of any particular pattern of abnormal liver function tests varies between patients (because of difference in age and gender) and between populations (because of variations in genetics and because different things are more common in different parts of the world).
+- The most likely cause of any particular pattern of abnormal liver function tests varies between patients (because of difference in age and sex) and between populations (because of variations in genetics and because different things are more common in different parts of the world).

 - Almost any pattern of liver function test abnormality can be caused by medicines (including over-the-counter medications), by herbal remedies and traditional medicines from other cultures, and by poisonous substances.